A new work inspired by how we speak in music

 A credible theory advanced by Professor Shigeru Miyagawa of MIT is that the ‘expressive’ layer of human speech is evolved from birdsong (Charles Darwin seemed to believe the same).
 When I listen to the extraordinary virtuosity and intricacy of both birdsong and speech, I need no convincing.

 In creating ‘Song of the Human’ I wanted to consider the human as part of nature as well as the nature of being human, what we share in music when we abandon words.
-In order to do this the piece takes an unusual form: it is both an immersive sound installation that places speakers above, below and around the main plaza of the World Financial Center and a concert work featuring a live choir performing with immersive sound in the space.
+In order to do this the piece takes an unusual form: it is both an immersive sound installation that places speakers above, below and around the audience and a concert work featuring a choir performing with immersive sound in the space.

 Song of the Human: choral work, immersive sound, voices turned into birdsong